-Well, so you can continue with your spiritual development and your spiritual unfoldment, and eventually you get to the place where it is quite a common experience, almost a daily experience to see someone or other in their spiritual identity, usually a patient or a student.
+Well, so you can continue with your spiritual development and your spiritual unfoldment, and eventually you get to the place where it is quite a common experience-almost a daily experience-to see someone or other in their spiritual identity, usually a patient or a student.
 Not everyone all the time, because they're not presenting that picture.
-But every once in a while, you do catch a glimpse of spiritual man, and sometimes even spiritual form, and it even comes to some people in their sleep that they become just momentarily aware of that flash of light and recognize that they have seen man as he is.
+But every once in a while, you do catch a glimpse of spiritual man and sometimes even spiritual form, and it even comes to some people in their sleep.
+They just become momentarily aware of that flash of light and recognize that they have seen man as he is.

-So it is, there are two parts to the Transfiguration; and the Transfiguration is not an experience of 2,000 years ago.
+So it is, there are two parts to the transfiguration; and the transfiguration is not an experience of two thousand years ago.
 It is a continuing experience that began before the world began and will continue unto the end of the world.
 It is the experience in which individuals so lift themselves above the animal state that they get into their mental state, where they live more in the mind than they do in the body.
 They live more with thoughts than they do with sensation.
-They live more with music, art, literature than they do with corporeality.
-And even with music, art and literature, they're less aware of the corporeal form and more aware of what's shining through that form, and so you go step by step into the spiritual awareness until everything about you becomes refined.
-You're at that stage where you cannot indulge nasty stories, jokes, sights.
-You're at that stage where the grosser things of life are unpleasant.
+They live more with music, art, and literature than they do with corporeality.
+And even with music, art, and literature, they are less aware of the corporeal form and more aware of what's shining through that form.

+And so you go step-by-step into the spiritual awareness until everything about you becomes refined.
+You are at that stage where you cannot indulge nasty stories, jokes, or sights.
+You are at that stage where the grosser things of life are unpleasant.
 Alcohol drops away.
 Tobacco drops away.
 Card playing drops away, or gambling.
 All of these things that humanly were pastimes or harmless things in and of themselves now just become of no consideration or concern.
 They drop away entirely and you're living up here.

-And you keep on living up here until you're way out above the top of your head, and by that time, you have attained some measure of your spiritual body, and then it only remains for somebody spiritually illumined to come along and see it.
-They don't see it as a continuing thing or continuous thing, but they see it occasionally.
+And you keep on living up here until you are way out above the top of your head, and by that time, you have attained some measure of your spiritual body.
+Then it only remains for somebody spiritually illumined to come along and see it, and they don't see it as a continuing thing or continuous thing, but they see it occasionally.
 They see it when they themselves are lifted in the light.
-Thus, we have Transfiguration, and we have it here and we have it now.
+Thus we have transfiguration, and we have it here and we have it now.
 It's available for all to see who have eyes.

-1This excerpt is from Recording #208B, 1958 First Chicago Closed Class, "Mysticism."
-It is posted with kind permission from the Estate of Joel Goldsmith, which holds the copy protection on the recorded classes and the copyright on the transcripts.
+1This excerpt is from Recording #208, 1958 First Chicago Closed Class, Side 2: "Mysticism."
+It is posted with kind permission from the Estate of Joel Goldsmith, which holds the copy protection on the recorded classes and the copyright on all transcripts.
 The full transcript of this recording is available at www.joelgoldsmith.com or by calling 1-800-922-3195.